 To help you find just the right combination of ingredients, I’ve gathered over 50 recipes to share with you today.
 These recipes are made from the most delicious fruits, veggies, grains, plant milks, and other ingredients to help you start your morning off on the right foot.

 If you make too much of any of these recipes, you can save it in the refrigerator for later that day.
-After a day, the quality will not be the best, so it’s a good idea to try to consume your smoothie as soon as you make it.
+After a day, the quality will not be the best, so it’s a good idea to try to consume your smoothie as soon as you make it for the best flavor and texture.

 Blueberry Spinach Breakfast Smoothie from Kristine’s Kitchen – If you aren’t crazy about spinach, this is a good way to get some into your diet!
 The blueberries hide the taste and the color of spinach.